0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

    precision.
 (May result in a UB.)
 6. Modify or destroy the initializer related to `std::string_view` objects when using these objects.
 (May result in a UB.)
+7. The same `inline` variable can have different values in different translation units.
+(Result in a UB.)
+8. The order in which expressions (operands, function arguments, and subexpressions) with the same precedence level are evaluated is undefined behavior (UB).
+(Result in a UB.)